 Foster Care is temporary care for children who have the ultimate goal of returning home to their birth parents or other relatives.
 Foster parents play a vital role in understanding the needs of the children during these difficult times and with their help, intervention and nurturing can make all the difference to a child in need.

 Foster Parenting is about believing and investing in the future by helping children and families who are experiencing difficult circumstances.
+(You can read a firsthand account of what it’s like to be a foster parent in Brunswick County here.)

 Prospective Foster Parents must attend the required 30 hour TIPS-MAPP training.
 The training will help you decide if fostering is a good match for your family and answer a lot of questions about the foster care system.
-TIPS-MAPP is a mutual decision process and an applicant can select out or be selected out by the agency if it is determined they may not be a good fit for the children and families served by the agency.
+TIPS-MAPP is a mutual decision process and an applicant can select out or be selected out by the agency if it is determined the applicant may not be a good fit for the children and families served by the agency.

 The requirements to be a Foster Parent include but are not limited to: